 Hi!
-My name is Margaret Martin and I am a Physical Therapist with 35 years of clinical experience.
-My expertise is in the treatment and prevention of osteoporosis through exercise, safe movement and fall prevention.
+My name is Margaret Martin and I am a Physical Therapist with over 37 years of clinical experience.
+My expertise is in the treatment and prevention of osteoporosis through evidence-based therapeutic exercise, safe movement and fall prevention.
 For the last 15 years, I have concentrated on bone health and have treated thousands of patients for their osteoporosis, osteopenia and low bone density.

 My experience treating patients with osteoporosis and teaching Physical Therapists on osteoporosis prevention and treatment has allowed me to: